By using this site, you agree to the Privacy Policy and Terms of Use.

 Originally, Health Canada approved it as a safe and effective drug in the list of Canda drugs for use against two blood disorders in about 180 Canadians.

-These include children and adults affected by paroxysmal nocturnal hemoglobinuria and atypical hemolytic uremic syndrome (aHUS).
+These include children and adults affected by paroxysmal nocturnal hemoglobinuria and atypical hemolytic uremic syndrome6 (aHUS).

-Later, it was approved for use in adult patients with generalized Myasthenia Gravis (GMG) in 2013.
+Later, it was approved for use in adult patients with generalized Myasthenia Gravis7 (GMG) in 2013.

 Thus, Soliris became the only drug among the persisting Canadian drugs to treat aHUS.
-To know more about the full marketing authorization of Soliris in Canada, click here.
+To learn more about the full marketing authorization of Soliris in Canada, click here.

 2.3 Soliris cost in Canada,